sweety21-coder/Atliq-Hardware-sales-data-analysis/README.md

 ## INTRODUCTION
 Atliq hardware is a company in India which supplies computer hardware and peripheral devices across India only.
-The have many stores across India.
+They have many stores across India.
 The head office of the company is situated in Delhi.

 ## PROBLEM STATEMENT